dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 Looking at our views, we see the same code being repeated.
 We also have different instances of the `App` component and we are mounting each one independently.
 That's not necessary.
 The only part of the core interface template that changes is the content of the `MainStage` component within the `App`.
 So, here's a better layout plan!

 * We are going to render `App` once.
 * Once `App` is rendered and its template is available in the DOM, we are going to extract the DOM element that represents `MainStage` (that's the `<div>` with the class `main-stage`) and use it as the `root` for `m.route()`.
 * Then, we are going to use the same strategy that we used before: using anonymous components to render our components upon each route match.

 What are the benefits of this refactoring?

 * We increase performance by only redrawing the parts that have changed.
-* If we need to change the core interface template, we can do so without having to open and update each View.
+* If we need to change the core interface template, we can do so without having to open and update each view.
 It increases the maintainability of our code.

 Let's approach this refactoring step by step.